adityakumar9111/ExportFormToAnyFormat/README.md

   * **customTypes: {}**, define your own :types or override the default types.
 Defined as an object like `{ type: function(value){...} }`.
 For example: `{customTypes: {nullable: function(str){ return str || null; }}`.
   * **defaultTypes: {defaultTypes}**, in case you want to re-define all the :types.
 Defined as an object like `{ type: function(value){...} }`
   * **useIntKeysAsArrayIndex: true**, when using integers as keys (i.e. `<input name="foods[0]" value="banana">`), serialize as an array (`{"foods": ["banana"]}`) instead of an object (`{"foods": {"0": "banana"}`).
+  * **exportType: object**,  in case you want to re-define all the :types like object,array,json.
-  * **isAjex: false**,  it can be changed according to need but ajexUrl must be provided .
+  * **isAjex: false**,  it can be toggle according to need in case you change it true, you must be provide url in ajexUrl option.

  Ajex Example
 -------------